QuiltMC/developer-wiki/wiki/integration/mod-integration.md

 One of the main advantages of creating mods with Quilt is the ability to provide unique functionality depending on if another mod is installed.

-Some mods explicitly provide an API (Application Programming Interface) which can be included in your own project within the `build.gradle` file.
-This acts like a bridge between 2 mods that allows you to utalize features of that mod in your own project, without including the entire mods codebase which is likely to constantly be changing.
+Some mods explicitly provide an API (Application Programming Interface) which can be included in your own project as a dependency.
+This acts like a bridge between 2 mods that allows you to utalize features of that mod in your own project, without including the entire mods codebase, which is likely to constantly be changing.

 A mod does not have to include an API for you to interact with it however.
-Blocks, Items, Entities etc... are all registered in the same place and so should be accesible from any mod.
-Resources can share commmon id's allowing duplicates and common functionality.
-Mixins can also be used to directly modify the behaviour of other mods.
-Although doing so should be exercised with caution.
+You can choose to execute sections of code depending on if a mod is loaded and if the mod is declared as a dependency you can use content from it.

+Other ways of achieving mod integration can include loading objects from a common registry such as a specific Item, Block or Entity; Creating common tags for resources to prevent duplicates / allow shared behaviour and using Mixins to modify the behaviour of another mod.

 ## Licensing restrictions